paysdelest/DrDre_WASD/README.md

 ---

-## 🆕 What's new compared to PashOK7/HallJoy
+## 🆕 What's new in v2.0

-- ✅ **Full Combo/Macro system** — trigger-based combos and recorded macros with JSON import/export
+- ✅ **Custom Macro tab** — free-trigger macro editor replacing the old Combo/Macro tab, fully redesigned with a premium dark UI
+- ✅ **Enable / Disable macros** — toggle any macro on or off via the UI button or right-click on the list, without deleting it
-- ✅ **Mouse combo triggers** — right-click held + left click, middle click combos, scroll wheel combos, double/triple click, simultaneous clicks
+- ✅ **Mouse combo triggers** — right-click held + left click, middle click combos, scroll wheel combos, double-click, simultaneous clicks
-- ✅ **Emergency stop** — `Ctrl+Shift+Alt+F12` kills all running macros/combos instantly
+- ✅ **Emergency stop** — `Ctrl+Shift+Alt+F12` kills all running macros instantly
 - ✅ **abiv1.dll deadlock fix** — resolved a crash after ~4 hours of runtime caused by a mutex deadlock in `unload()` inside the universal-analog-plugin
 - ✅ **Thread-safe analog backend** — mutex-protected Wooting analog reads, atomic state management
 - ✅ **Improved shutdown sequence** — proper hook cleanup on exit to prevent crashes
+- ✅ **PreBuildEvent** — automatically copies Wooting SDK DLLs from `runtime\` to the output directory at build time

 ---